 Our goal as educators

-Our goal was to take all of the information we wished new ortho nurses knew before their first day.
+We aimed to take all the information we wished new ortho nurses knew before their first day.
 This is not highly advanced, certification-level information.
-This is not NCLEX®-crafted, textbook information.
-While the textbook explanation is very helpful, it is based in the ideal-world.
-And while we should always strive for ideal, rarely does reality align with this aspiration.
-We are going to teach you how to function safely and confidently in that uncomfortable space between ideal and real.
+This is not NCLEX®-crafted textbook information.
+While the textbook explanation is helpful, it is based on the ideal world.
+And while we should always strive for the ideal, reality rarely aligns with this aspiration.
+We will teach you how to function safely and confidently in that uncomfortable space between ideal and real.

 This is for the nurse new to ortho patient care.
-We want to empower you with foundational ortho knowledge as well as how to tactfully handle some of the really complex situations you’ll find yourself in with care and confidence.
-We want you to get your feet wet in ortho and know the major information necessary to safely care for your patients without having to navigate information overload.
+We want to empower you with foundational ortho knowledge and how to handle some really complex situations you’ll find yourself in with care and confidence.
+We want you to get your feet wet in ortho and know the significant information necessary to safely care for your patients without having to navigate information overload.

-Know that merely reading this information will not make you an amazing ortho nurse.
-Our goal is not to transfer information to you, rather facilitate experiential learning.
+Know that merely reading this information will not make you a fantastic ortho nurse.
+We aim not to transfer information to you but to facilitate experiential learning.
 You’ll need to get your reps in with patient exams, physically see what we’re teaching you about at the bedside, try out different talking points, manage medications, and so forth.
-Therefore, we encourage you to go through the entire course and revisit modules as needed.
-(Remember, you’ve got lifetime access and there is no limit to the amount of logins or plays.)
+Therefore, we encourage you to review the entire course and revisit modules as needed.
+(Remember, you’ve got lifetime access, and there is no limit to the number of logins or plays.)